espocrm/documentation/docs/administration/web-to-lead.md

 ## API request

+You can use API requests to send Leads directly without using the built-in web-form.

-Your web site needs to make a POST request to send form data to your CRM.
-The request **doesn't require any authorization**.
-You just need to use a specific URL with an API Key.
+Your web site needs to make a POST request to send form data to your Espo.
+The request doesn't require any authorization.
+You just need to use a specific URL with an API Key in it.
 The information about the request is available in the side panel on the Lead Capture detail view.

 Required headers: